davidhozic/discord-advertisement-framework/docs/source/guide/autogen.rst

 =======================
 Automatic generation
 =======================
 This documents describes mechanisms that can be used to automatically generate objects.
-All automatic generation is done in the :mod:`daf.gen` module.

-This module allows to automatically generate the shilling scheme (:class:`~daf.guild.GUILD` / :ref:`Messages` objects) as well as advertisement content based on a machine learning model that the user themselves train.

 ---------------------------
 Shilling scheme generation